 Government agencies must accept that AVs are a fast-approaching reality.
 Now is the time to consider how to respond to the demand, serve the public proactively, and invest resources.

 Generations of auto enthusiasts have admired those futuristic sketches of self-driving pods careening down curvy, high-speed tracks.
-With autonomous vehicles (AVs) soon expected to be a common sight, governments realize that their traditional roles must evolve, in terms of how they view, operate and pay for the vast networks of transportation infrastructure.
+With autonomous vehicles (AVs) soon expected to be a common sight, governments realise that their traditional roles must evolve, in terms of how they view, operate and pay for the vast networks of transportation infrastructure.

 Indeed, governments must evolve their own ‘clockspeeds’ – just as auto-makers have embraced faster clock speeds of production and performance, as detailed in KPMG’s The Clockspeed Dilemma report.
 Picking up on the themes in Autonomous Vehicles: The public policy imperative, we now discuss potential strategies for governments to fund the sophisticated AV infrastructure that will soon be in urgent demand.

 To give policy makers a sharper image of the kind of AV infrastructure landscape that may soon be a reality, imagine this scenario: AVs now dominate the roads thanks to their convenience, low cost and comfort.
-Despite higher traffic volumes, they operate efficiently on narrower, cheaper-to-maintain roadways equipped with fiber optic lines, sensors and transmission towers to exchange vehicle data and ensure safe, congestion-free travel.
+Despite higher traffic volumes, they operate efficiently on narrower, cheaper-to-maintain roadways equipped with fibre optic lines, sensors and transmission towers to exchange vehicle data and ensure safe, congestion-free travel.

 Much of this new infrastructure was funded by the auto and tech industries who were eager to bring their innovations to market.
-Governments saw the benefit of these public/private sector alliances, and now such partnerships help public agencies maintain and monitor roads and operate customized transit systems.
+Governments saw the benefit of these public/private sector alliances, and now such partnerships help public agencies maintain and monitor roads and operate customised transit systems.
 Governments increasingly focus on policy-setting and regulation, depend less on classic financing models like gasoline taxes, and rely more on licensing and usage fees and other new revenue streams.

 While the above depiction might still sound like science fiction, governments today see a number of factors becoming reality.
 Auto industry ingenuity is accelerating, bringing AVs to streets sooner than expected, and technology innovation is creating consumer demand for greater connectivity and mobility at their fingertips.